 - mortgage pipeline business is assumed as a percentage of applications and percentage of offers based on historical experience.
-Completion of the pipeline is assumed over the next six months; - · variable rate non-maturity savings balances are assumed to reprice in one month and one day; and - behavioural prepayment assumptions are inherent within the gap and economic value risk reporting.
+Completion of the pipeline is assumed over the next six months; - variable rate non-maturity savings balances are assumed to reprice in one month and one day, with the exception of Core Deposits which are assigned behavioural profiles; and - behavioural prepayment assumptions are inherent within the gap and economic value risk reporting.